-Christianity: Ugandan Christians (82% of the population) divide fairly evenly between Protestant (43%) and Catholic (39%) denominations.
-There are more Catholics in southern Uganda than in northern Uganda.
-The Anglican Church has the largest membership (32% of all Christians) among Protestant denominations, followed by the Pentecostal (11%), Seventh-day Adventist, and Baptist churches.
+Christianity: Ugandan Christians (86% of the population) divide fairly evenly between Protestant (42%) and Catholic (42%)

+denominations.
+There are Catholics more southern Uganda than in northern Uganda.
+The Anglican Church has the largest membership among Protestant denominations followed bν the Pentecostal.
+Seventh-day Adventist.
+Baptist churches. and

 Smaller communities of Methodists, Lutherans, Mormons, and Jehovah's Witnesses also live in Uganda.
+The remaining 2% are either unaffiliated or independent Christians.

-Islam: Most of Uganda's Muslims (14% of the population) are members of the Sunni branch of Islam, but there are also small numbers of Shi'a and Ahmadiyya Muslims.
+Islam: Most of Uganda's Muslims (12% of the population) are members of the Sunni branch of Islam, but there are also small numbers of Shi'a and Ahmadiyya Muslims.
 Founded in India in the late 19th century, Ahmadiyya Islam is considered heretical by most Muslims.
 Muslims generally set themselves apart from Ugandans of other religions by the long, loose, and modest dress worn by both male and female Muslims.
 Iganga District has the largest percentage of Muslims.